DeaBardhoshi/DeaBardhoshi.github.io/_field-notes/note_1_sounds.md

 And then Brian Eno made an entire album of them: ‘**Ambient 1: Music for Airports**’.
 The songs in it are inspired by the music often found in waiting spaces, like a hospital, bank or airport terminal.
 They have a faux-soothing quality: they are meant to be interrupted and not be reflected upon.
 But they have a certain elegance to their bareness as well.
 There is no sense of movement, but the few repeating building blocks still create a satisfying musical experience.
 In a way, they  reflect the fleetingness of airport travel.

 This sense of sensory enhancement is also why Barilla puts out playlists to go with its pasta recipes.
-Such as these rigatonis and bucatinis:
+Such as these [rigatonis and bucatinis](https://open.spotify.com/playlist/55maOOKGYP3yXtR5x6bZ6t?si=e3dee73158a142a3).

-<iframe style="border-radius:12px" src="https://open.spotify.com/embed/playlist/55maOOKGYP3yXtR5x6bZ6t?utm_source=generator" width="100%" height="352" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>

 Every flavor in its own way corresponds to a set of sounds which engage multiple senses at the same time.
 The composer [Cristobal Tapia de Veer](https://albronzosoundtrack.com/over) uses pitches and tempos from multiple instruments to make each song fit a dish.
 Using tomatoes as sweet bells, bacon as bass lines: making music from pasta, who would have thought?